sonimanthan228/m2-gtm-pro/README.md

 - Easy to Install.
 - Easy to Customize.
 - Easy to Extend.
+- Real Product Impression and Promotion Tracking.
+Module sending data only for items which has been viewed, not rendered.

 #### Magento 2 module for integrate your store and send all needed data to Google Tag Manager by DataLayer.
 This module is very easy to install.